CHUCS/CHUsource/source/_posts/Bear-and-Three-Balls.md

     - sortings
     - 簡單
 ---
+# Codeforces 653A - Bear and Three Balls
 [Bear and Three Balls](https://codeforces.com/problemset/problem/653/A)

 Limak is a little polar bear.
 He has n balls, the i-th ball has size t<sub>i</sub>.